NicOudart/PyBWE/docs/joss/paper.md

 An example of application on a synthetic planetary radar spectrum, inspired by the WISDOM (ExoMars, ESA) planetary radar [@Ciarletti:2017], is shown in \autoref{fig:example}.

-In the regular BWE, the signal is modelled by an autoregressive (AR) model, using the Burg algorithm.
+In the regular BWE, the signal is modelled by an autoregressive (AR) model, which coefficients are determined with the Burg algorithm.
-Several improvements to the BWE have been proposed: the **Polarimetric BWE** (**PBWE**) using the correlation between several polarimetric radar channels for an improved extrapolation [@Suwa:2003] [@Suwa:2007], or the **State-Space BWE** (**SSBWE**) using a State-Space model accounting for noise and exponential distortions in the signal [@Piou:1999].
+Several improvements to the BWE have been proposed:

+* The **Polarimetric BWE** (**PBWE**) accounting for the correlation between several polarimetric radar channels with a multi-channel AR model, which coefficients are determined by a multi-channel Burg algorithm [@Suwa:2003] [@Suwa:2007].

+* The **State-Space BWE** (**SSBWE**) accounting for noise and distorsions in radar signals with an autoregressive moving-average (ARMA) model, which coefficients are determined by State-Space identification [@Piou:1999].

 Also, the BWE can be used to fill a gap between two spectra of multiband radars [@Moore:1997].
-This process is known as **Bandwidth Interpolation** (**BWI**).
+This process is known as **Bandwidth Interpolation** (**BWI**), and can be used for Electromagnetic Interference (EMI) removal [@Piazzo:2019].

 This library contains 3 packages, each containing a different BWE technique, based on a different signal model:

-* PyBWE: implementing the "classic" BWE technique, with an AR model determined by the Burg algorithm.
+* PyBWE: implementing the "classic" BWE technique.

-* PyPBWE: implementing the PBWE technique, with a multi-channel AR model determined by a multi-channel Burg algorithm.
+* PyPBWE: implementing the PBWE technique.

-* PySSBWE: implementing the SSBWE technique, with an ARMA model determined by a State-Space modelling approach.
+* PySSBWE: implementing the SSBWE technique.

 Each package contains an integrated solution to directly apply the complete BWE process to a given radar spectrum, as well as all the individual functions for modelling and extrapolation.